The Statistics Portal

 Distribution of external company costs due to cyber crime in the United States in 2015

-Average costs of cyber crime in selected countries as of August 2016 (in million U.S. dollars)
+Average annualized cost of cyber attacks on companies in selected countries as of August 2017 (in million U.S. dollars)

 Average organizational cost to a business in the United States after a data breach from 2006 to 2017 (in million U.S. dollars)